micropython/micropython/docs/library/asyncio.rst

     His "nursery" objects are called "taskgroup" in asyncio; the equivalent of a "go statement" is `Loop.create_task`.

-.. class:: Taskgroup()
+.. class:: TaskGroup()

     This object is an async context managed holding a group of tasks.
-    Tasks can be added to the group using `Taskgroup.create_task`.
+    Tasks can be added to the group using `TaskGroup.create_task`.

     If a task belonging to the group fails, the remaining tasks in the group are cancelled with an :exc:`asyncio.CancelledError` exception.